Orbiting Jupiter: Synopsis

-A few days later, Joseph is violently attacked in school by Jay Perkins and two other eighth-graders but is defended by Jack.
+A few days later, Joseph is violently attacked in school by Jay Perkins and two other eighth-graders, but is defended by Jack.
 Joseph and the other students are all suspended for four days, but Jack's father commends him for defending Joseph.
-On Christmas, the Hurds attend church where Joseph relates to the story of Mary and Joseph.
+On Christmas, the Hurds attend church, where Joseph relates to the story of Mary and Joseph.
 When they get home, Jack's parents promise Joseph they will help him see Jupiter.

-The Hurds attempt to arrange a meeting between Joseph and Jupiter but to no avail.
+The Hurds attempt to arrange a meeting between Joseph and Jupiter, but to no avail.
 Joseph's father, having managed to attain visitation rights, shows up at the farm again and indicates that he has abused his son in the past.
 Mrs. Stroud says that since Joseph is a minor, his father claims he actually has the parental rights to Jupiter and now is refusing to give them up unless he receives money from the Joyces.
 Joseph's father tells him the only reason the Hurds are fostering him is for the money, but Mr. Hurd says all the money they are receiving is going towards a college fund in Joseph's name.

 After weeks of waiting, Joseph is still unable to see Jupiter in spite of support from the Hurds and his teachers, only learning that she is staying with a foster family in Brunswick.
-Impatient, he runs away from home and the Hurds realize he has gone to find Jupiter.
+Impatient, he runs away from home.
+The Hurds realize he has gone to find Jupiter.
 They drive to Brunswick to look for Joseph and split up.
 Jack enters a library to ask if they have seen Joseph and soon realizes the librarian there is Jupiter's foster mother.
-The librarian receives a call from her husband who says a teenager (Joseph) is loitering outside of their house.
-Jack and the librarian drive back to her house where she gives Joseph a new picture of Jupiter, promising to remain in contact with him.
+The librarian receives a call from her husband, who says a teenager (Joseph) is loitering outside of their house.
+Jack and the librarian drive back to her house, where she gives Joseph a new picture of Jupiter, promising to remain in contact with him.
 Jack's parents arrive and they all return to Eastham.

-True to her word, Jupiter's foster mother sends weekly letters to Joseph updating him on his daughter's growth and he finally begins to settle in to his new home and school.
-One day in February his father, having finally been paid by Joyces and given up his rights to Jupiter, shows up at the farm and takes Joseph away at gunpoint.
-After they leave, Jack's father calls the police.
+True to her word, Jupiter's foster mother sends weekly letters to Joseph updating him on his daughter's growth.
+He finally begins to settle into his new home and school.
+One day in February his father, having finally been paid by the Joyces and given up his rights to Jupiter, shows up at the farm and takes Joseph away at gunpoint.
+Jack's father calls the police.
 They later learn that Joseph's father, speeding, drove his truck off the Alliance Bridge and into the river, killing himself and Joseph.
-Joseph's funeral is held a few days later at the church he spent Christmas at and is attended by the Hurds, Jupiter's foster mother, Joseph's teachers, and several of his and Jack's classmates.
+Joseph's funeral is held a few days later at the church where he spent Christmas, and is attended by the Hurds, Jupiter's foster mother, Joseph's teachers, and several of his and Jack's classmates.